dosc91/LDLConvFunctions/README.md

 # LDLConvFunctions

-R package offering functions to conveniently compute and extract several measures from WpmWithLdl objects.
+An R package offering functions to conveniently compute and extract several measures from WpmWithLdl objects.

 # How to Install